Abhishek183422/Know-your-ingredients-mistral-and-streamlite-/README.md

-To make it work first you have to installed ollama app from mac or for windows, after that run the app and then run the code "streamlit run main.py"
+To get started:

+Install the Ollama app on your Mac or Windows computer.
+Run the Ollama app.
+Execute the command streamlit run main.py.
+Please note that this is still in the beta stage.
+Further refinements and image preprocessing improvements are in progress.